anandu06dev/ng4StarterKit/README.md

 ## GoF State Pattern

 If we need a more robust UI state management approach, the State Pattern might be a good candidate.
-The GoF (Gang of Four) State Pattern is an object oriented pattern to handle the complexity of view state transition.
+The GoF (Gang of Four) State Pattern is an object oriented pattern to manage the complexity of view state transition.
 The State pattern uses a set of concrete classes that are derived from a base class to describe a particular state.
 Let's consider the following
 UML-Diagram: